When writing a date, a comma is used to separate the day from the month, and the date from the year.

 The project will commence on 1 June 2018.

 Here’s a tip: Commas can be tricky, but they don’t have to trip you up.
-Grammarly’s writing assistant can help you make sure your punctuation, spelling, and grammar are tip-top on all your favorite websites.
+Grammarly’s writing assistant can help you make sure your punctuation, spelling, and grammar are tip-top in everything you write.
 Try Grammarly for free.

 Do use a comma if you’re including a day of the week with the date.
 Note the use of the comma after the date when it appears in the middle of a sentence.